Modern Slavery and Human Trafficking Statement

 As mentioned above, annual due diligence takes place for our material outsourcing arrangements.

-Our Whistleblowing Policy encourages and enables staff to raise any concerns confidentially and contractors working on our premises also have the right to protection under this policy.
+Our Whistleblowing Policy encourages and enables staff to raise any concerns, confidentially.
+Contractors working on our premises also have the right to protection under this policy.
+A mandatory whistleblowing learning module has been rolled out to all colleagues via our e-learning site.

 This statement has been approved by the Board.